babar-raza/package-descriptions/aspose.cloud/rubygems/Aspose.Diagram Cloud SDK for Ruby.md

 You do not need to install anything to get started with Aspose.Diagram Cloud SDK for Ruby.
 All you need to do is create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and get your application information.

-Simply execute `Install-Package Aspose.Diagram-Cloud` from the Package Manager Console in Visual Studio to fetch & reference Aspose.Diagram assembly in your project.
-If you already have Aspose.Diagram Cloud SDK for Ruby and want to upgrade it, please execute `Update-Package Aspose.Diagram-Cloud` to get the latest version.

 Please check the [GitHub Repository](https://github.com/aspose-diagram-cloud/aspose-diagram-cloud-dotnet) for other common usage scenarios.

 ## Usage